-Minimalism stands for the decision for more value and quality in life.
-We show 7 tips and impulse questions to implement the lifestyle
+Minimalism represents the decision for more value and quality in life.
+We present 7 tips and impulse questions to implement the lifestyle

 Source & Copyright by Giulliame Alan